Anorth1997/FinancialOnlineBudgetingSystem/deliverables/iteration-03.review.md

 List process-related (i.e. team organization) decisions that, in retrospect, were not as successful as you thought they would be.
  * We decided to divide up front and back end by splitting up the team, and have each group do its own work.
 However, we did not account for the fact that the two ends are dependent of each other.
 This led to a lot of work ending by creating an html object but leaving it without any functions or links.
 It especially made front end less productive as we did not know what to expect as our inputs and outputs to our databases.
  * Our decision of using python was generally unsuccessful.
 Much of the work we allocated for python programs could have been done through html or javascript, and it was confusing to implement some functions where we did not know whether the input or output was redirected to python or html.
 Python should have solely been used for storing SQL tables and making queries.
+ * We at first decided to have short daily standup meetings.
+However, after a couple of days, the schedule started to fall apart as not everyone decided to keep attending the meetings, but instead would just appear on messenger.
+As it turned out, much of what we needed to discuss on a short cycle were ommited.
  * 2 - 4 decisions.
  * Ordered from most to least important.
  * Feel free to refer/link to process artifact(s).